 What's Your Style?

-Looking for the right style for your home is nothing short of exhausting.
+Looking for the right style for your home can be tough.
 Our "What's Your Style" series breaks down all kinds of different interior designs to help you find the style that best reflects you and the things you love.

 Bohemian furniture can be described as fundamentally laid-back, relaxed, and carefree.
 Throwing all of the rules and conventions out the window, the style imposes no limitations on what is possible.
 Mixing different kinds of materials, patterns, textiles, and colors, it tips the hat to maximalism as it focuses on producing a lively space that reflects life, culture, and art.